Ankit Tiwari: Voice and rendition

 Tiwari's early two releases "Sunn Raha Hai" and "Aag Ka Dariya" represent his "young energetic and strong vocals" which was well received by the critics.
 "Kaisa Hai Dard Mera", despite with the similar pattern has a semi classical touch in his rendition.
 His one of the most successful venture "Galliyan" provided Tiwari with a high vocal range which was particularly appraised in the song though Bollywood Hungama wrote that he sings the track in a "gimmicky tenor that sounds fake".
 His voice and rendition was criticised in "Dil Darbadar" where IBNLive wrote; "Tiwari's choice to distort vocals using the Auto-tune software takes away the charm and rawness of a plaintive melody like "Dil Darbadar".

 Controversies

 On 9 May 2014, Tiwari was arrested for allegedly raping his girlfriend, while his brother was arrested for making threats to her life.
 However, the complainant failed to support the prosecution version during the trial due to lack of evidence against him and his brother.
 In April 2017, both Tiwari and his brother were acquitted from all charges by the Mumbai Sessions Court.

 Personal life

 Tiwari married Pallavi Shukla as per Hindu rituals in Kanpur on 23 February 2018.
 Tiwari and Pallavi had an arranged marriage as both first met on the recommendation of Ankit's grandmother.
-They had a baby girl on 28 December 2018.
+They have a daughter born on 28 December 2018.